-Because the sinks in the Gato Verde dump directly overboard we dumping surfactants in the water whenever we wash our dishes and hands.
-During two of our daily meals we cook and dishes in small harbors and bays.
-Depending on the tidal exchange we could be introducing a measurable amount of surfactants into the ecosystem potentially damaging the organisms therein.
+Because the sinks in the Gato Verde dump directly overboard, we were dumping surfactants in the water whenever we washed our dishes and hands.
+During two of our daily meals we cooked and washed dishes in small harbors and bays.
+Depending on the tidal exchange we could have been introducing a measurable amount of surfactants into the ecosystem potentially damaging the organisms therein.
 I calculated the tidal exchange and residency based on three different tidal heights for four of the bays we used multiple times during our 5 weeks on the water.
-These harbors include: Michel Bay, Westcott and Garrison Bays, North Jones and Reid Harbor.
-Michel Bay the best tidal exchange (tidal exchange being the percent of total volume that leaves the from one tide peak to the next) followed by Westcott Garrison Bay, Reid Harbor and finally North Jones (Figure 1).
-Michelay also the least amount of time (flushing a bay the total volume of water replaced with new water), followed by Westcott & Garrison Bay, North Jones and lastly Reid Harbor (Figure 2).
+These harbors include: Mitchell Bay, Westcott and Garrison Bays, North Jones and Reid Harbor.
+Mitchell Bay had the best tidal exchange (tidal exchange being the percent of total volume that leaves the bay from one tide peak to the next) followed by Westcott and Garrison Bays, Reid Harbor and finally North Jones (Figure 1).
+Flushing Mitchell Bay also took the least amount of time (flushing a bay is the time it takes for the total volume of water to be replaced with new water), followed by Westcott & Garrison Bay, North Jones and lastly Reid Harbor (Figure 2).

 Figure 1.
 The percent of the total volume of the bays and harbors that leave from one tidal peak to the next (high to low).